 Those who already have good balance take it for granted, but balance is actually a very delicate mechanism.
-Did you know that vertigo (that horrific, nausea-inducing feeling of falling) can be caused by inner ear infections?
+Did you know that vertigo (that horrific, nausea-inducing feeling of falling) can be caused by inner-ear infections?
 Or that gym rats who do countless calf raises per day can have worse balance than a person of the same age whose daily physical activity consists of brushing her teeth while standing on one leg?
 Well, if you didn’t, it’s time for a refresher course on what affects your balance, why balance is important, and how to improve it.

 Exercise physiologist and wellness coordinator for the University of Maryland Medical System Steven Ehasz sheds some no-nonsense light on the importance of a strong core: “Your core is the essence of everything you do, from your day-to-day activities to your athletic pursuits,” he says.
 “It doesn’t matter how strong your arms and legs are if they aren’t attached to something equally as strong.”

 Even if you’re a regular yogi, try taking a beginners yoga class or workshop to focus specifically on your balance.
 Organic Authority writer Krissy Brady admits that her balance “is worse than a drunk person’s,” but she stresses the importance of mastering these not-so-easy “easy” yoga poses.
 Work on your alignment and focus on your breathing.
 Once your feet, legs, torso, arms and head are aligned, take tree pose.
 (This can count has your one-leg standing exercise for the day.)
 When you raise your arms overhead, make sure to relax your shoulders.

 Repetitive exercises will only improve your balance so much.
 Great balance is directly related to your motor cortex plasticity, meaning how quickly you can respond to new stimuli.